 Apply the "Backwards Design" and "Integrated Design" methods to ensure instructional planning is complete.

 About the Presenter: Drew Hemler, MSc, RD, CDN, FAND

-Drew currently serves as Social Media Manager for the New York State Academy of Nutrition and Dietetics, as well as former Communications Editor, Conference Chairman, and Taskforce Committee Member.
+Drew has served as Social Media Manager for the New York State Academy of Nutrition and Dietetics, as well as former Communications Editor, Conference Chairman, Strategic Planning, Grants, Awards, and Taskforce Committee Member.
 Drew is a proud Fellow of the Academy of Nutrition and Dietetics.